 Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Laborers' and Retirement Board Employees' Annuity and Benefit Fund of Chicago's basic financial statements.
-The supplementary information such as the Schedules of Invested Assets Fair Value and Cost, Schedules of Administrative Expenses, Investment Expenses and Professional Services and Schedules of Investment Expenses on pages 52 through 54 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The supplementary information such as the Schedules of Invested Assets Cost and Fair Value, Schedules of Administrative Expenses, Investment Expenses and Professional Services and Schedules of Investment Expenses on pages 53 through 55 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information is fairly stated in relation to the basic financial statements taken as a whole.
+In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.

-Calibre CPA Group, PLIC
+Calibre CPA Group, PLLC

-Chicago, IL May 15, 2023
+Chicago, IL May 14, 2024